 - you are sick or don’t feel well

-*Always check with your doctor if, when and how often you need to test your blood glucose especially if there is a change in your health or medical condition.
+Always check with your doctor to find out when and how often you need to check your blood glucose especially if there is a change in your health or medical condition.

 Recording your blood glucose results

-- You can keep a logbook handy or use an app like OneTouch Reveal® where you can manually record your blood glucose readings.
+- You can keep a logbook handy or use an app like OneTouch Reveal® where you can record your blood glucose readings.

 - You can find logbooks at your doctor’s office, healthcare centers, and even online.
 (Download one here.)

 - Always update your blood glucose records and take them with you to your doctor visits.
-Your healthcare professionals can use them when determining the proper treatment plan for you.
+Your diabetes care team can use them when determining the proper treatment plan for you.

 Glycemic Targets: Standards of Medical Care in Diabetes.
 2022;45(Suppl.
 1):S66-S76.
 Last accessed June 22, 2022.